ssddanbrown/inlets/README.md

 inlets is brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
 Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

-> The mission of [OpenFaaS](https://github.com/openfaas/faas/) is to Make Serverless Functions Simple for developers.
-With OpenFaaS you can package any code, binary or microservice into a Serverless Function and deploy to Kubernetes or Docker without repetitive boiler-plate coding or complex YAML files.
-OpenFaaS has over 17.5k GitHub stars, 200 contributors, and a growing end-user community.
+> [OpenFaaS&reg;](https://github.com/openfaas/faas) makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
+Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.
+The project has around 19k GitHub stars, over 240 contributors and a growing number of end-users in production.

 Become an Insider to receive regular *Insider Updates* on inlets, and all his other OSS work, blogs and videos via [GitHub Sponsors](https://github.com/users/alexellis/sponsorship)